Let me go straight to the point. No anecdote this time:

 (Bringing the topic to the U.S., doesn’t the same thing happen here?
 Do Northerners not make fun of Southerners because of their accents?
 Heck, even within cities in the north.
 Does New York not have its own distinct “accent” than people from Boston?
 So, you see, the same thing happens here, too.)

 Let’s go back to Cuba for a second.
 If people in the eastern regions speak Spanish differently than people in the western region, could it be possible that they dance casino differently as well?
 (And again, I don’t mean to the point that it looks like another dance, but that it has its own “distinctive accents” that differentiate it from how people from the other regions of Cuba dance casino.)
-I would personally say so.
-And it would not be me just saying it.
-It would be any number of people who have traveled to Cuba and visited both regions and noticed the same thing (in fact, in some classes you’d find instructors selling their lessons as “Havana-style” or “Santiago-style”).
-Cubans themselves would say there is a difference, and as you watch the thirty-something videos on this page, you will find differences as well.
+This actually happens.
+In Matanzas, for example, which is the birthplace of rumba, many casineros add rumba elements to add flavor and styling to casino.
+In the eastern region, casineros may be more influenced by son, since it comes from there originally.
+These are just two instances of differences.
+If you watch the thirty-something videos on this page, I am sure you will find more.

 All of this to say: within Cuba, there is not “one way” of dancing casino.
 There is no “Cuban way” of dancing casino, just like there is not “Cuban way” of speaking Spanish in Cuba.